Hepatitis A Total (IgM - IgG) Blood Test

 Hepatitis A is typically associated with flu-like symptoms.
 Common symptoms include nausea, vomiting, diarrhea, abdominal pain, loss of appetite, fever, fatigue, and joint pain.
 In some cases, especially in younger children, Hep A may show no symptoms.

 This test is not able to differentiate between the types of Hep A antibodies.
-A positive result may indicate recent infection or immunity from vaccination or clinical recovery.
-People who are concerned about a recent exposure to Hep A or are currently experiencing symptoms may wish to order the Hepatitis A IgM Abs test.
+A positive result may indicate a recent infection or immunity from vaccination or clinical recovery.
+People who are concerned about recent exposure to Hep A or are currently experiencing symptoms may wish to order the Hepatitis A IgM Abs test.

 Turnaround time for the Hepatitis A Total test is typically 1 business day.